 above.
 All new users are automatically added to Users group (thanks to

 Automatic group assignments).
-The Guests groups is used for not logged in users.
+The Guests groups is used for users who are not logged in.

 To customize this setup, it is recommended to remove privileges from Users group and create additional groups with finer privileges (eg. Translators group, which will be allowed to save translations and manage suggestions) and add selected users to this group.
 You can do all this from Django admin interface.